oddbird/oddsite/content/2017/1/11/typography.rst

 .. _Typedia: http://typedia.com/explore/typeface/freight-text/

 Freight Text was originally developed for print, and we love the classic feel this evokes, but it’s also very easy to read online, especially for large chunks of text like this blog post.
-Freight Text italics reminds us a bit of Baskerville — the font OddBird used previously, but Freight Text has a little something extra — rounded edges, subtle flourishes — that sets it apart.
+Freight Text italics reminds us a bit of Libre Baskerville — the font OddBird used previously, but Freight Text has a little something extra — rounded edges, subtle flourishes — that sets it apart.
 Unfortunately, Freight Text lacks an amazing ampersand, so we intend to `create a custom font stack`_ and continue using Baskerville’s ampersand.

 .. _create a custom font stack: https://24ways.org/2011/creating-custom-font-stacks-with-unicode-range/

-Also, we’re a suckers for fonts with lowercase numerals.
+Also, we’re suckers for fonts with lowercase numerals.

 .. image:: /static/images/blog/2017/typography/numbers.jpg